nazlicaneroglu/NLP-Project/README.md

 # NLP-Project

 Each week you will present the findings of the previous week.
-Together these findings form the basis of your report:
-Introduce your case, present (cleaned) data (week 1) Formulate research question (week 2)
+Together these findings form the basis of your report:// Introduce your case, present (cleaned) data (week 1) Formulate research question (week 2)
 Perform LDA (week 3)